Syrian civil war: Refugees

-A major statement from NGO ACT Alliance found that millions of Syrian refugees remain displaced in countries around Syria.
-This includes around 1.5 million refugees in Lebanon.
-Also the report found that refugees in camps in north-eastern Syria have tripled this year.
+A report from NGO ACT Alliance found that refugees in camps in north-eastern Syria have tripled in 2019.
 Numerous refugees remain in local refugee camps.
-Conditions there are reported to be severe, especially with winter approaching.

-4,000 people are housed at the Washokani Camp.
-No organizations are assisting them other than the Kurdish Red Cross.
-Numerous camp residents have called for assistance from international groups.
+Conditions there are reported to be severe, especially during the winter.
+In 2019, 4,000 people were housed at the Washokani Camp.
+The Kurdish Red Cross was the only organization known to have helped the camp's refugees.
+Numerous camp residents called for assistance from international groups.

-Refugees in Northeast Syria report they have received no help from international aid organizations.

 On 30 December 2019, over 50 Syrian refugees, including 27 children, were welcomed in Ireland, where they started afresh in their new temporary homes at the Mosney Accommodation Centre in Co Meath.
 The migrant refugees were pre-interviewed by Irish officials under the Irish Refugee Protection Programme (IRPP).